cse031sust02/hugo_blog/content/posts/getting_started_with_composer.md

 ---

 ## Did you know?
-We have to understand few key facts while working with composer
+We have to understand few key facts while working with composer.

 ### # 'composer install' vs 'composer update'
 To get a clear idea what actually happens when we use the `composer install` & `composer update` commands, please visit the [official doc](https://getcomposer.org/doc/01-basic-usage.md#installing-dependencies).
 I am trying to write the thing in my own way.